 So long as I let the frozen ones thaw just slightly before frying (long enough so that the skin was soft enough to bubble when dropped in the fryer), the differences between them were negligible enough that nobody could tell one from the other.

 Of course, there are advantages to having the flexibility of being able to freeze your wings if you'd like.
 See, since the initial fry takes place at such a low temperature, the old rule about not crowding your oil when deep frying doesn't really apply.
 You can shove as many suckers as you can inside that wok or Dutch oven and so long as they're submerged and you give them the occasional stir, they'll soften up just fine.

-As for the sauce, well, I go with the classic: Frank's RedHot and butter (stay tuned for a taste-off between Frank's and the new Tabasco brand Buffalo-style sauce later today).
+As for the sauce, well, I go with the classic: Frank's RedHot and butter.

 Are these wings more work than your standard wing?
 Sure, but all of the extra work can be done hours, days, or even weeks in advance.
 Come game day, all you've got to do is heat up that pot of oil and fry as many or as few wings as you want.
 And believe me, it's worth the extra effort.

 Full-on crisp, crackly, ever-so-slightly greasy, perfectly juicy and succulent, sauce-coated, tangy, vinegary Buffalo wing perfection in every lick-lipping, finger-dripping bite.